-Drunk driving is a serious criminal offense that can lead to significant consequences if a conviction is obtained.
+Drunk driving is a serious criminal offense that can lead to significant criminal charges.
 There is a variety of terms used to describe these charges that differ among states.

 DUI laws in each state prohibit drivers from operating a motor vehicle if their blood alcohol content is at or higher than .08 percent.
-In many states, drivers under the age of 21 may not have any alcohol in their system at all.
-With respect to commercial vehicle drivers, most states have adopted the regulations issued by the Federal Motor Carrier Safety Administration, which set the legal limit for such drivers at .04 percent.
+In many states, underage drivers may not have any alcohol in their system at all.
+With respect to a commercial driver, most states have adopted the regulations issued by the Federal Motor Carrier Safety Administration, which set the legal limit for such drivers at .04 percent.

-Implied consent means that people have given consent based on another action they have taken.
-In the context of DUI, people have consented to a chemical test of their breath, blood or urine when they have been issued a driver's license.
-Refusal to take a breath test, therefore, could lead to criminal charges in some jurisdictions.
+Implied consent means that you have given consent to law enforcement officers based on another action you have taken.
+In the context of DUI, you have consented to a chemical test of your breath, blood, or urine when you were issued a driver's license.
+In some jurisdictions, a police officer can arrest you for refusing to take a breath test.

 A per se law as it relates to a DUI is any law that sets an objective standard for impairment by drugs in excess of a specified limit.
-Six states have these types of laws in effect for one or more drugs.
-Zero tolerance laws provide that a driver could be charged with a DUI for having any amount of drugs whatsoever in his or her system.
-Sixteen states have zero tolerance laws regarding one or more drugs.
+Six states have these types of laws in effect for one or more illegal drugs.
+Zero tolerance laws provide that a driver could be charged with a DUI for having any amount of drugs whatsoever their system.
+Sixteen states have zero-tolerance laws regarding one or more drugs.

-After a conviction for a DUI, a driver may lose his or her license for a period of several weeks to several years.
-However, a driver may be allowed to get a restricted license that makes it possible to drive to work or school.
+After a conviction for a DUI, you may lose your license for a period of several weeks to several years.
+However, you may be allowed to get a restricted license that makes it possible to drive to work or school.
 Drivers may also be limited as to how far they can drive as well as what hours they are allowed to operate a motor vehicle.